 - Prakash, Anupma.
 Opening presentation from EPSCoR Mentoring Workshop.
 Fairbanks, Alaska, October 4, 2019.

 - Sesko, Amanda.
 Stereotyping and stereotype threat effects on STEM performance and evaluation.
 Fairbanks, Alaska, September 10, 2019.

 - Phillips, Cassidy, Hutchquist, Naomi and Tom Moran.
 Communicating Climate Science through Virtual Reality Environments.
 Poster, Alaska NSF EPSCoR National Conference, October 28, 2019.

 - Truskowski, Conner, Rudolf, Margaret and Cassidy Phillips.
 Virtual Reality Modeling of the CRREL Permafrost Tunnel, Alaska.
 Poster, UAF Undergraduate Research and Creative Activity Day, Fairbanks, Alaska, April 9, 2019.

 - Veazey, Pips.
 Team Science in High Latitudes: Managing Complex Programs.
 American Geophysical Union Fall Meeting, Washington, D.C., December 11, 2018.

+In June 2020 Alaska NSF EPSCoR held its first-ever Game Jam, in which participants from across the world competed to design video games on a Fire & Ice theme.
+EPSCoR ultimately received 7 entries, of which 5 are currently playable or downloadable online.
 The first place winner was Extended Care Unit Room 19B, a text-based medical mystery by user "Ambrosio."
 Second was Climatic, a climate-based strategy game from "Blue Birdy.
 Third was a side-scrolling data-gathering adventure, Alaska DataQuest, by "casperquincy," which also won the "Best Use of Theme" award.